What is the project?

 What does the opportunity entail?

-Individuals in the patient advisory group will be reimbursed for their time.
+Individuals will be reimbursed for their time.

 No scientific background or prior experience is needed to take part in this opportunity.